craigkai/craigkai.github.io/source/_posts/volleyhub.md

 ## the challenges

 The main issues with creating a schedule by hand are that teams often end up playing multiple games in a row or sitting for too long.

+Just recently I was at a tournament that had three sand courts available for use, the schedule has been planned out ahead of time to optimally use these courts for ten teams.
+Then day of the event, 15 minutes before start time, an 11th team showed up.
+While we were able to get a pre-fabricated 11 team round robin schedule from online, we couldn't balance the schedule in a way that would allow us to utilize all three courts.
+There was general chaos around managing the schedule that day.

 Compounding these difficulties, there are often only a few copies of the schedule available, whether due to last-minute changes or a lack of physical copies.
 This means that a central schedule is typically taped up for participants to view, leading to teams often being slow to realize when they should be on the court or, even more so, when they should be refereeing.